-The Company recognises the value of good employee relations and communications.
+The Company relies on the skills, experience, and commitment of our people to meet our business goals.
+The Group recognises the value of good employee relations and communications.
 We have an active Employee Engagement programme with a plan for regular staff surveys seeking feedback on the business to better meet the needs of our employees and create a great place to work.

-The Board aim to attract and retain high-quality employees, providing them with the right tools, development and information to be effective in their roles.
-Bensons is committed to offering equal opportunities to all people in their recruitment, training, continuing employment and career development, having regard for their aptitudes and abilities.
-Full and fair consideration is given to applicants with disabilities and every effort is made to give employees, who become disabled whilst employed by the Company, an opportunity for retraining.
-It is Company policy that the training, career development and promotion of disabled persons should, as far as possible, be the same as that of other employees.
+The Board aim to attract and retain high-quality employees, providing them with the right tools, development, and information to be effective in their roles.
+Bensons is committed to offering equal opportunities to all people in their recruitment, training, continuing employment, and career development, having regard for their aptitudes and abilities.
+Full and fair consideration is given to applicants with disabilities and every effort is made to give employees who become disabled whilst employed by the Group, an opportunity for retraining.
+It is Group policy that the training, career development and promotion of disabled persons should, as far as possible, be the same as that of other employees.